 Restricted Withdrawal.
-From the fifth week to the end of the 10th week of a semester and from the seventh day to the end of the third week of a summer session, students may withdraw with a mark of "W" from courses only in which the instructor certifies that they are passing at the time of the withdrawal.
+From the fifth week to the end of the 10th week of a semester and from the seventh day to the end of the third week of a summer session, a student may withdraw with a mark of "W" from a course only if the instructor certifies that the student is passing at the time of the withdrawal.
 See the Schedule of Classes or the Summer Sessions Bulletin for dates of the restricted withdrawal period.

 Medical Withdrawal.
-Normally, a medical withdrawal request is made in cases where serious illness or injury prevents a student from completing course work or finishing incompletes or when other arrangements with the instructor are not possible.
+Normally, a medical withdrawal request is made in cases where serious illness or injury prevents a student from completing course work or when other arrangements with the instructor are not possible.
 Consideration is usually given for complete withdrawal.
 An application for less than a complete withdrawal must be well documented to justify the selective nature of the medical withdrawal request.
 This policy applies both to cases involving physical health problems and those involving mental or emotional difficulties.